office-for-students/alpha-scripts/mongo/load-data/README.md

 when running `make debug`), or `127.0.0.1:27017`.
 If a username and password are needed follow this structure `<username>:<password>@<host>:<port>`

+* Set environment variable authentication token to connect to unistats api:
+`export AUTH_TOKEN=<authentication token>`

+To obtain an authentication token, you will have to register oneself on unistats api service; register [here](https://dataportal.unistats.ac.uk/Account/Register)

 ### How to run scripts

 To get the latest data, download from [HESA website](https://www.hesa.ac.uk/support/tools-and-downloads/unistats) and either add csvs to files directory or replace csvs found in files directory with those downloaded or use the data taken from 28th November 2018.